mile08/government-frontend/README.md

 the project directory and run
 ```
 cd test/wraith
-bundle install # only need to run this once to grab the dependencies
+bundle install
+bundle exec wraith capture config.yaml
 ```
+to test a custom config use the following filename pattern `wip-config-*.yaml` this is gitignored

 #### Compare with production